-Twenty Lakes Basin Loop Trail is a 16.3 mile lightly trafficked loop trail located near Lee Vining, California that features a lake and is rated as moderate.
-The trail offers a number of activity options and is accessible from May until October.
+Twenty Lakes Basin Loop Trail is a 8.8 mile lightly trafficked loop trail located near Lee Vining, California that features a lake and is rated as moderate.
+The trail offers a number of activity options and is best used from May until October.
 Dogs and horses are also able to use this trail.

 A day hike around beautiful lakes in the eastern sierra, just outside the east entrance to Yosemite on Tioga pass.
 This alpine basin studded with lakes and ringed by spectacular mountains appeals to hikers seeking exceptional scenery without the stiff elevation gains required of most lakes in northern Yosemite Twenty Lakes Loop is a beautiful hike that starts from the Saddlebag lake (10,000ft) and takes you around some of the most amazing alpine lakes.
 You get great views of the near by peaks: North Peak and Mt.
 Conness.
 This is an easy hike if you are acclimatized to the altitude.
 You might feel short of breath if you just arrived and started hiking, since the trail head is at 10,000ft.
 The section of trail between Shamrock Lake and Lake Helen is often covered with snow into late season.
 Be prepared to climb down a steep rock near the lower crossing of Mill Creek.
 The hike is about 8 miles but if you take the water taxi across the saddlebag lake, you can cut down a couple of miles, allowing small children to enjoy a short segment of the hike.
 The Saddlebag Lake Resort boat taxi operates July through early September.

 "If you have just 1 day in the Lee Vining area, I highly recommend to go on this hike", - said one review I've read, and I most whole-heartedly agree.